Changing Court Orders After A Divorce Is Final

 - Loss of employment

-With more than 35 years of experience representing clients in family law cases, Laurie A. Bernstein, Esq., has the experience and skill to help clients seek the modifications they need.
+With more than 40 years of experience representing clients in family law cases, Laurie A. Bernstein has the experience and skill to help clients seek the modifications and enforcement of orders they need.
 She is a tenacious advocate who diligently prepares each case so her clients have the best possible chance of achieving their goals.

-To schedule a confidential consultation with a divorce modification lawyer serving the central and northern counties of New Jersey, contact The Law Office of Laurie A. Bernstein, P.C., at 973-567-3591.
-You may also contact us by email for a prompt response.
+To schedule a confidential consultation with a divorce modification attorney serving the central and northern counties of New Jersey, contact The Law Office of Laurie A. Bernstein, P.C. at 973-567-3591.
+You may also contact the firm by email for a prompt response.